RaghvendraSinghA/READMEWriter/focus-management.md

 # Focus Management — Answers

 ## Question 1: What is Deep Work?

-Deep Work is a state of focused concentration where you work on a cognitively demanding task without distractions.
-It allows you to use your mental abilities at their full potential and produce high-quality work in less time.
+    Deep Work is a work which requires complete focus and mental power to perform.

 ## Question 2: According to the author, how can you do deep work properly?